All right, Obama's approaching 55 minutes on this speech.

 It's very true.

-They're already controlling doctors, and they dictate what they get paid, and now it's even starting to affect the private sector insurance.
+And now it's even starting to affect the private sector insurance.

-And they said, We're doing that because that's what Medicare would do.
+And they said, we're doing that because that's what Medicare would do.

 Right.